A look at what happened at Cotton Fest 2023, including Akon's surprise act

-Cotton Fest 2023 Highlights: From Destruction Boyz' Final Performance to Akon’s Surprise Act
+Cotton Fest 2023 Highlights: From Distruction Boyz' Final Performance to Akon’s Surprise Act

 - This year's Cotton Fest was an unforgettable experience for the fans and hip-hop lovers who converged in the heart of Johannesburg for the show